JasonMortonNZ/laravel-grunt/README.md

 ## Configuration
 You can configure many of the settings for this package, by traversing to it's configuration file.
 This file is located in you project's vendor directory, as below:

-	`app/config/packages/jason-nz/laravel-grunt/config.php`
+	`app/config/packages/jason-morton-nz/laravel-grunt/config.php`

-This file is heavily commented, so hopefully each setting should be self explainatory.
+This file is heavily commented, so hopefully each setting should be self explanatory.

 **Note:** please try not to edit the `package.json` and `grunfile.js` directly.
 Instead make your required changes in the config.php file, then run `php artisan grunt:setup` to apply the changes.